Automotive & Parts — Argentina

 Technical Requirements

-- Complete vehicles: Safety shall meet the 12 core technical requirements specified in Decreto 26-2000, emissions shall comply with Euro VI emission standards, and noise and pollutant emissions shall pass the certification of the Ministry of Environment.
+Complete Vehicles: Safety must meet the 12 core technical requirements specified in Decreto 26-2000, emissions must comply with Euro 6 emission standards, and noise and pollutant emissions must obtain certification from the Ministry of Environment.

-- Components: Key safety components including braking systems, lighting devices, seat belts, tires, etc. shall comply with corresponding local IRAM standards, and equivalent ISO/SAE international standards are acceptable.
-The quality management system of the manufacturing enterprise generally needs to meet ISO 9001 requirements.
+Components: Key safety components such as braking systems, lighting devices, seat belts, tires, etc. must comply with corresponding local IRAM standards, and ISO/SAE international standards can be adopted equivalently.
+The quality management system of production enterprises generally needs to meet ISO 9001 requirements.

-- Labeling requirements: Products must be marked with compliance logo, product model, production date and other required information, and all application documents must be provided in Spanish.
+Marking Requirements: Products must be compulsorily marked with compliance marks, product model, production date and other information, and all application documents must be provided in Spanish.

 Certification Process